piber-dev/awesome-akash/README.md

 Here you can see the unofficial major social media channels of Akash.

 - [Telegram (Akashians Price Staking)](https://t.me/akashianspricingstaking ) - An unofficial Telegram server where price discussion is encouraged.

+## Guides

+Here you can find guides on how to use Akash in different ways.

+- [Build an Akash Network Cloud Provider](https://www.youtube.com/watch?v=DFPlvaiyquY&list=PLJNcg93ItlxS0aQCypcVAvdaB2QXi5U4n&pp=iAQB) - A video series on how to set up a provider on Akash by Europlots.

 ## Templates